-The result of the JER measurement is presented in Figs. 28 and 29, as function of average $p{\rm T}$ ($p{T,\rm ave} = (p{T,\,\rm 1st\,jet} + p{T,\,\rm 2nd\,jet})/2$) of the two highest- $p{\rm T}$ jets in the event.
-The JER is stable from an average $p{\rm T}$ value above 500 GeV, measuring approximately 5% (6%) in the barrel (endcap) region for both offline and scouting jets.
-For jet $p{\rm T}$ below 500 GeV, scouting jets feature \approx 10% worse resolution compared to offline jets.
+The result of the JER measurement is presented in Figs. 28 and 29, as function of the average p_T ($p{T,\text{ave}} = (p{T,\text{1st jet}} + p{T,\text{2nd iet}})/2$) of the two highest- p_T jets in the event.
+The JER is stable from an average p_T value above 500 GeV, measuring approximately 5% (6%) in the barrel (endcap) region for both offline and scouting jets.
+For jet p_T below 500 GeV, scouting jets feature \approx 10% worse resolution compared to offline jets.

 The jet performance discussed so far and the physics results presented earlier in Section 3.5 demonstrate that exploiting scouting jets is an effective strategy for resonance searches in hadronic final states.
-In addition, we now show that the scouting strategy provides a large data sample that is sensitive to a final-state topology featuring Higgs boson decays to bottom quark-antiquark pairs ($H \rightarrow b\bar{b}$).
-Recent searches by CMS for Higgs boson production in bottom [99, 100] or charm [101] quark decay channels improved signal sensitivity by targeting boosted final-state topologies that require reconstruction of the Higgs boson decay products within a single large-radius jet.
-The boosted object can then be identified with jet tagging techniques, e.g., by exploiting neural networks [57, 102].
+In addition, we now show that the scouting strategy provides a large data sample that is sensitive to a final-state topology featuring Higgs boson decays to bottom quark-antiquark pairs ($H \rightarrow b\overline{b}$).
+Recent searches by CMS for Higgs boson production in bottom [101,102] or charm [103] quark decay channels improved signal sensitivity by targeting boosted final-state topologies that require reconstruction of the Higgs boson decay products within a single large-radius jet.
+The boosted object can then be identified with jet tagging techniques, e.g., by exploiting neural networks [57,104].
 As a preliminary study, we investigate the production of boosted Higgs bosons produced via gluon-gluon fusion (ggF) decaying to bottom quark-antiquark pairs.

 The study is performed using a simulated sample of boosted Higgs boson events.
 Events are required to pass either a logical "OR" expression of jet-based scouting triggers or dedicated triggers targeting boosted Higgs boson topologies, deployed during Run 3 as part of the standard stream.
-Figures 30 and 31 show the performance of each trigger selection in terms of the trigger efficiency and the number of boosted Higgs boson events collected, respectively.
+Figs. 30 and 31 show the performance of each trigger selection in terms of the trigger efficiency and the number of boosted Higgs boson events collected, respectively.
 The identification of such events is based on the requirement that the particle-level Higgs boson, together with its decay products, the bottom quark and antiquark, have a maximum angular distance $\Delta R < 0.8$ from the reconstructed AK8 jet with the highest $p{\rm T}$.
 The performance is shown as a function of both particle-level Higgs boson $p{\rm T}$ and reconstructed AK8 jet $p{\rm T}$.
 The latter corresponds to the reconstructed jets originating from the boosted Higgs boson decays.
-The study indicates that data scouting increases the overall event selection efficiency for boosted H \rightarrow bb decays by approximately 20% compared to the standard triggers, particularly at low $p{\rm T}$.
+The study indicates that data scouting increases the overall event selection efficiency for boosted H $\rightarrow b \bar{b} \bar{b}$ decays by approximately 20% compared to the standard triggers, particularly at low $p{\rm T}$.
 Since these results are preliminary and based only on simulated samples, this value is best interpreted as an upper bound and can be affected by several factors, such as the background increase in scouting data or scouting jet-tagging efficiency, which require further investigation.

-4.4 Muons
+4.4.
+Muons